rightjoinsdk/sample_endpoint/README.md

 }
 ```
 The `code` and `message` elements are the [HTTP code], standard for all responses.
-The `match` section indicates the ingested record received.
+The `match` section indicates the ingested record received by RightJoin.
 The `results` section indicate the data elements returned from the data service.
 Data elements in this section will depend on the Customer's granted Data Sets as per the RightJoin's SLA.